guillaumejacquart/go-healthcheck/README.md

 Go to http://localhost:8080/app to see your dashboard

 ## Configuration
+The configuration can be set in any of the following places :
+- config.yml file at the root of the source
+- config.yml file inside %HOME%/.go-healthcheck/
+- config.yml file in /etc/go-healthcheck/
+- in the environment variables (using capitalize letters, ex : DB.TYPE=sqlite3)

+### Configuration variables
 - history:
   - enabled: true if you want the check history to be saved into db, false if you want to keep only latest check
 - db: